Combining (second-order) graph-based and headed-span-based projective dependency parsing: Parsing

 \subsection{$O(n^4)$ modified Eisner-Satta algorithm}

-In this case, the score of a dependency tree $y$ is defined as:
+In this case, we combine first-order graph-based parsing and headed-span-based parsing.
+The score of a dependency tree $y$ is defined as:

-We design a dynamic programming algorithm adapted from the Eisner-Satta algorithm, which uses the hook trick to accelerate bilexicalized PCFG parsing.
-The axiom items are $\tikz[baseline=-10pt]{\triangle[0.6][0.6]{i-1}{i}{i}{\phantom{0}}}$ with initial score 0 and the deduction rules are listed in Figure \ref{fig:algo}.
-The original Eisner-Satta algorithm does not distinguish the ``finished'' span and ``unfinished'' span.
-An ``unfinished'' span can absorb a child span to form a larger span, while in a ``finished'' span, the headword has already generated all its children, so it cannot expand anymore and it is exactly the headed span for the given headword.
-By explicitly distinguishing the ``unfinished`` span and ``finished`` span, we can incorporate $s^{span}$ via the newly introduced rule \texttt{FINISH}.
-We then modify the rule \texttt{L-LINK} and \texttt{R-LINK} accordingly as only the ``finished'' span can be attached.
+We adapt the Eisner-Satta algorithm for parsing.
+The $O(n^4)$ Eisner-Satta algorithm \cite[][{Sec.
+3}]{eisner-satta-1999-efficient} is originally defined with bilexicalized PCFGs.
+Still, we can leverage its dynamic programming substructure to incorporate both arc scores and headed span scores, similar to the relationship between span-based constituency parsing \cite{stern-etal-2017-minimal} and PCFG parsing.
+The axiom items are $\tikz[baseline=-10pt]{\triangle[0.6][0.6]{i}{i}{i}{\phantom{0}}}$ with initial score 0 and the deduction rules are listed in Fig. \ref{fig:algo}.
+Unlike the original Eisner-Satta algorithm, we distinguish between ``finished'' spans and ``unfinished'' spans.
+An ``unfinished'' span can absorb a child span to form a larger span, while in a ``finished'' span, the headword has already generated all its children, so it cannot expand anymore and corresponds to a headed-span for the given headword.
+By explicitly distinguishing between ``unfinished`` spans and ``finished`` spans, we can incorporate headed-span scores $s^{\text{span}}$ into parsing via the newly introduced rule \texttt{FINISH}.
+We then modify the rule \texttt{L-LINK} and \texttt{R-LINK} accordingly as only a ``finished'' span can be attached.